ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing Manomotion hand tracking in combination with ARCore.
 </p>

-An open source project for ARKit gesture recognition can be found [here](https://github.com/hanleyweng/Gesture-Recognition-101-CoreML-ARKit)

 ### Moving Marker Tracking

-ARCore just announced that version 1.9 now supports moving marker tracking.
+ARCore version 1.9 now supports moving marker tracking.
 Read more about it [here](https://developers.google.com/ar/develop/unity/augmented-images/).
-Until now only ARKit2([ARKit2 marker tracking](https://www.youtube.com/watch?v=ySYFZwkZoio)) and Vuforia where able to offer that feature and some time ago I experimented with it the result is [my MovingMarkerTracking project](https://github.com/ChristophGeske/ARCoreInsideOutTrackingGearVr/tree/master/MovingMarkerTracking) which uses Vuforia marker tracking.
-I am currently looking into ARCore based moving marker tracking which should be a much better solution.
-The interesting questions moving marker tracking opens up are: 1) If we can use it to further improve tracking.
-2) If you can add a marker to your hands/controller to get some sort of hand/controller tracking but even if it works the limited field of view of the camera will probably not make it that useful for many applications but for some application it might be just enough.
+The MovingMarkerTracking app you find in this project is currently using an older version based on Vuforia marker tracking.
+I am now looking into ARCore based moving marker tracking which should be a much better solution.
+The interesting questions moving marker tracking opens up are:
+1) Can we use it to further improve head tracking?
+2) Can we add a marker to your hands/elbows/feets/controller to get some sort of hand/body/controller tracking?
+But even if it works the limited field of view of the camera will probably make it less useful for many applications.

-The company ZapBox already sells kits based on this idea as you can see in this [video](https://www.youtube.com/watch?v=SMyPTfuy8Ms).
-With ARCore 1.9 supporting moving marker tracking this functionality can be added to the regular 3DoF controller making it 6DoF.
+The company ZapBox already sells kits based on this idea as you can see in [this video](https://www.youtube.com/watch?v=SMyPTfuy8Ms).
 Notice that they use a clip-on-lens to the smartphone this probably serves two functions.
 First: Since they show the see through camera feed directly to the user they get a bigger field of view (but still only 2D).
 Second: With a bigger field of view, the area where the moving markers can be tracked gets bigger.
 I tested multiple wide angle clip-on-lenses but non of them worked with ARCore either stoping tracking all together or drifting heavily.
 The same seems to be true for ARKit as you can read [here](https://forum.zap.works/t/will-zapworks-integrate-arkit-capabilities-for-ios/867).
-Since some of the latest smartphones like the S10 have a dedicated wide field of view camera we can only hope that the ARCore team adds support for these cameras as well.
+Since some of the latest smartphones like the S10 have a dedicated wide field of view camera we can only hope that the ARCore team adds support for these cameras as well (ARCore needs to be calibrated for each camera in the phone seperatly).

-### 3D Scanning The Environment
+### Environmental Understanding, 3D Scanning And Boundary System

 <p align="center">
 <a href="https://www.youtube.com/watch?v=sN61K-6Ai1c"><img src="https://user-images.githubusercontent.com/12700187/54491273-6ad6ed80-48bd-11e9-8978-fdec337e10f0.png" width="100%"></a>
 </p>

 Two 3D Scanner projects using Google Tango [Open Constructor](https://github.com/lvonasek/tango/wiki/Open-Constructor) and the [master thesis Tango-Poc](https://github.com/stetro/project-tango-poc#pointcloud-app-pc) are available as open source projects.
 An [ARCore version](https://github.com/lvonasek/tango/wiki/3D-Scanner-for-ARcore) is also available (not open source) and a plugin for Unity can be bought [here](https://assetstore.unity.com/packages/tools/integration/3d-reconstruction-for-arcore-android-only-136919).
 It could be used to further improve the boundary system and automatically building a virtual environment which fits perfectly over your real environment.
-This is incredible, and I will try to implement something similar as well.
+This is incredible, and I will try to implement something similar when the tracking works well.
 I recommend reading the [related paper](https://scss.tcd.ie/publications/theses/diss/2018/TCD-SCSS-DISSERTATION-2018-035.pdf) and download the [free 3D scanning app](https://play.google.com/store/apps/details?id=com.lvonasek.arcore3dscanner&hl=en_US) to check it out.
 I also recommend this informative [video](https://youtu.be/1TF7esI3sMQ) about Tango 3D scanning technology.

+Another idea for the boundary system could be a kind of edge detection and visualisation algorithm as shown in this [video](https://youtu.be/aVdWED6kfKc).

+Object detection/classification using the camera feet could allow for some unique game and application mechanics.
+Two projects using Google tensor flow as the underling machine learning software are available [here](https://github.com/Syn-McJ/TFClassify-Unity) and [here](https://github.com/MatthewHallberg/TensorFlowUnity-ImageClassification).

 ### 6DOF Images, Videos and Light Fields

 360° and 180° photos and videos are nice but with additional depth information they become really interesting.
 Positional tracking on GearVR would be a natural fit since no hand controllers are needed, mobile phones can display high resolution images and since the head movements are rather slow we have no problems with camera motion blur and loss of tracking.
 There are three distinct ways of approaching this idea.
 1.)
 Image overlayed on a depth map either by capturing the depth map separately or by using software to recover a point cloud from a stereoscopic video [(seen here)](https://www.youtube.com/watch?v=HSXMs2wnNc4) and further discussed [here](https://www.reddit.com/r/6DoF/).
-There is already an [app](https://www.oculus.com/experiences/go/1790370494337451/) available on the Oculus store for GearVR.
+There is already an [app](https://www.oculus.com/experiences/go/1790370494337451/) available on the Oculus store for GearVR which displays images and videos with additional 3D depth information.
 2.)
-Photogrametry allows for higly realistic 3D models.
+Photogrametry allows for higly realistic but static 3D models.
 3.)
-Using [a light field](https://www.blog.google/products/google-ar-vr/experimenting-light-fields/) capture of the environment.
+Using [a light field](https://www.blog.google/products/google-ar-vr/experimenting-light-fields/) capture of the environment seems to be the holy grail of 3D photography.
 A demo project [(video)](https://www.youtube.com/watch?v=a-JX3ZPi720) was published by Google for free but is only running on desktop pc VR headsets.
 Using the seurat pipeline and [this github light field project](https://github.com/PeturDarri/Fluence-Unity-Plugin/tree/master/Assets) it might be possible to bring the same experience to mobile VR.
 The same is true for bringing very detailed photogrametry models on the phone in VR.
 I am currently exploring those ideas for my first app for the Oculus store.

 ### Further Ideas Worth Exploring

-For safty reasons a boundery system like shown in this [video](https://youtu.be/aVdWED6kfKc) would be nice as soon as the tracking works well enough.

-Object detection/classification using the camera feet could allow for some unique game and application mechanics.
-Two projects using Google tensor flow as the underling machine learning software are available [here](https://github.com/Syn-McJ/TFClassify-Unity) and [here](https://github.com/MatthewHallberg/TensorFlowUnity-ImageClassification).

 A multiplayer VR game using ARCores cloud anchors should be possible, but I am currently not working on it.
 [Here](https://i.imgur.com/ZX9Veen.gifv) is how it could look like.